Building the

 Starbase Factory

-We are building a future where large rockets, launch pads, and space infrastructure are constructed, managed, and scaled entirely by robots and AI and no longer bottlenecked by human coordination, labor constraints, or slow construction cycles.
+We are building a future where large rockets, launch pads, and space infrastructure are constructed, managed, and scaled entirely by robots and AI and no longer bottlenecked by human errors, labor constraints, and slow construction cycles.

 $5–10B